Hendryboyz/aws/monitoring/CloudWatch.md

 * metric is collection of those data point over time
 * metric will be grouped into **namespace**
 * allow to take action to metric
+* Granularity
+  * 1 minute for detailed monitoring
+  * 5 minutes for standard monitoring

 ## State
 * OK